-- A. The County and Municipalities will be responsible for compliance with various requirements of the Permit, as described in Section 6 of this MOA. - B. The County and each Municipality shall maintain adequate legal authority throughout the term of the Permit, per the requirements of PART IV.
-STANDARD PERMIT CONDITIONS, Section B. of the Permit. - C. The term of this MOA shall begin on the earlier of the issuance date of the Permit that includes the Municipalities as Co-permittees or July 1, 2015, and shall end upon the latter of the issuance of the Fifth Generation Permit or Stormwater Mitigation Projects needed for compliance under this Permit are completed. - D. A Municipality may withdraw from this MOA at any point before the issue date of the Permit by MDE within which the Municipalities are co-permittees.
-The Municipality will provide written notice of its intent to withdraw to each of the other parties.
+- A. The County and Municipalities will be responsible for compliance with various requirements of the Permit, as described in Section 6 of this MOA. - B. The County and each Municipality shall maintain adequate legal authority throughout the term of each Permit, per the requirements of the Permit(s). - C. This agreement will be in perpetuity until all parties agree to terminate the agreement. - D. A Municipality may withdraw from this MOA at any point.
+The Municipality shall provide written notice of its intent to withdraw to each of the other parties.